Wednesday, September 19, 2007

 For cleaning the counter top I use vinegar and water.
 For cleaning the stove top (when it is all gunky and crusty from food), I use baking soda and vinegar.
 I let it sit and it just wipes off with very little to no scrubbing.

-To mop my floors I use a Clorax Ready Mop.
-I don't like the fact that it is made of plastic but because of all the other benefits and the convenience, this is one area where I cheat on my "no plastic" pledge.
+To mop my floors I use a wet dish cloth and a little leg action...or I let my kids slide around on the floor that was wet with a little wet soapy water (they LOVE this!).
+But I also recommend the Clorox Ready Mop.
+I don't like the fact that it is made of plastic but it IS convenient.
 Unlike the Swiffer Wet Jet (which is what I used to use) the Ready Mop doesn't require batteries (we use rechargeable but still, I prefer not to use them at all).
-It also have a refillable bottle and you can use dish cloths for the pad instead of having to buy the ones especially designed to be used with it (the Swiffer Mop has Velcro attachments which makes it hard to use anything other than what they sell to go with it.
-The Ready Mop has a "catch" system where you stuff the corner of the cloth into the "grips" and it is held on that way).
-I fill the bottle with a very diluted mixer of the Dr. Bronner's soap and it cleans my floors wonderfully.
-I just remove the cloth and throw it in the wash when I am finished.
+The Ready Mop has a refillable bottle and you can use dish cloths for the pads instead of having to buy the ones especially designed to be used with it.
+The Swiffer Mop has Velcro attachments which makes it hard to use anything other than what they sell to go with it.
+The Ready Mop has a "catch" system where you stuff the corner of the cloth into the "grips" and it is held on that way.
+Since the bottle is refillable, you can fill it with the cleaner of your choice...vinegar, Dr. Bronners or I have even heard that Murphy's Oil Soap is pretty "green".

 Living room/Bedrooms